 Bacterial Vaginosis (BV)

-NICHD researchers within the Division of Epidemiology, Statistics & Prevention Research (DESPR) are using previously and newly collected data to study various aspects of abnormal genital tract flora.
+NICHD researchers within the Division of Intramural Population Health Research (DIPHR) are using previously and newly collected data to study various aspects of abnormal genital tract flora.
 The project's purpose is to explore various aspects of the association between BV and pregnancy outcome and to understand the various behavioral and biological factors associated with the acquisition, maintenance, and remission of BV.

 Previously collected data sets include the Vaginal Infections and Prematurity Study (1984–1989), in which approximately 14,000 pregnant women had detailed genital tract microbiological evaluations done at 23 to 26 weeks' gestation, answered detailed questionnaires, and had a variety of pregnancy outcomes assessed.